JustinDudley/alg-slice-flip-and-widen/testing/15_notable_test_algs__and_README.txt

 7.
 U B' L' F' R U' D B' R F R F2 B' R L' U2
   - Z' X0
-  - surprisingly small number of iteration
+  - surprisingly small number of iteration on some rounds
   - CHECK FOR COMPLETENESS:  This alg has 2 slices.
 See that they both work
-    - CHECK FOR COMPLETENESS:  Check that Z' ripples through F2 B' without making duplicates
+  - After slice substitution, the Z' will ripple past an S', which is cool
+  - This is a great alg for checking the addition of base algs with an X0
   - CHECK FOR COMPLETENESS:  Include this in Validate project, make sure X0 iteration works.